 In India, one of world’s largest, most populated countries, over 74 million rural households live without power.
-Children study in harmful smoke,average people spends 5% of their income on lighting fuel,people burns wood for lighting.
+Children study in harmful smoke, average people spend 5% of their income on lighting fuel, people burn wood for lighting.

 I always prefer to make something from used things to recycle it.
-I made this solar light bulb by using used stuffs and few electronics components.
+I made this solar light bulb by using used stuff and a few electronics components.

 1. One day charging can give light up to 20-22 lumens (about three times the brightness of a kerosene lamp) for the entire night.